dapr/docs/daprdocs/content/en/operations/monitoring/tracing/open-telemetry-collector-appinsights.md

 ### Run OpenTelemetry Collector to push to your Application Insights instance

-First, find out Application Insights Instrumentation Key to be used in later steps.

-Next, install the OpenTelemetry Collector to your Kubernetes cluster to push events to your Application Insights instance
+Install the OpenTelemetry Collector to your Kubernetes cluster to push events to your Application Insights instance

 1. Check out the file [open-telemetry-collector-appinsights.yaml](/docs/open-telemetry-collector/open-telemetry-collector-appinsights.yaml) and replace the `<INSTRUMENTATION-KEY>` placeholder with your Application Insights Instrumentation Key.